When we came across Blue Faced Leicester we knew at once that this was Mr Right and Baby Bliss was only a matter of time!

 Dried Daffodils in a copper pot

-In spring we filled our baskets with daffodils growing among wild anemones beneath budding branches and along the dappled woodland edges of Doddington Place.
+In spring we filled our baskets with daffodils growing among wild anemones beneath budding branches and in dappled woodlands.

 Dahlias in the ghost garden at Doddington Place

-In late Summer the head gardener’s messages had us rushing to the potting shed to pickup the dahlias she had collected from the herbaceous borders of the sunken garden or the dreamy silvery Edwardian ghost garden, cleverly punctuated by intense maroons of the dahlias.
+In late Summer the head gardener’s messages had us rushing to the potting shed to pickup the dahlias she had collected from the herbaceous borders of the sunken garden or the dreamy silvery Edwardian ghost garden.

 Lucy Adams, head gardener at Doddington Place Garden